ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 - **Network-attached storage (NAS)**: NAS is a type of storage that is connected to a network and can be accessed by multiple devices.
 NAS is convenient and scalable, but it can be slower than local storage and is dependent on a stable network connection.

 - **Flash storage**: Flash storage refers to storage that uses flash memory, which is a type of non-volatile memory that retains data even when the power is turned off.
-Flash storage is fast and reliable, but it is typically more expensive than other types of storage.
+Flash storage is fast and reliable, but it is typically pricier than other types of storage.

 - **Distributed storage**: Distributed storage is a type of data storage that is spread across multiple machines, allowing for improved performance, scalability, and reliability.
 Examples of distributed storage systems include HDFS (Hadoop Distributed File System) and GlusterFS.